ckeditor/ckeditor4-docs/guides/dev/package_managers/README.md

 		}
 	}

-After adding file execute the following comand:
+Then execute the following command:

 	bower update